Lighting is a huge part of any room transformation. A well-chosen vanity light becomes a focal point, setting the scene.

 But today’s project comes pretty close.
 New light fixtures in under an hour!

-I know that I am keeping a lot of this makeover under wraps (it’s gonna be so good!), but I don’t think I have ever shown the original builder grade light.
-It was in bad shape with pockets of rust and discoloration.
-Also, who needs 8 lightbulbs in one fixture?!
+In the case of my guest bathroom remodel, I wanted to replace a builder grade 8-bulb fixture.
+(Who needs 8 bulbs in one fixture?!)
 Back when I was making plans for this bathroom, I knew we wanted to change the over-sized mirror into 2 separate mirrors and make the sinks into distinct stations.

 That meant turning our single oversized light fixture into two stunning transitional lights.
 What amazed me was that despite going down to four light bulbs, the room is just as bright and well-lit as before.